yonkahlon/Zenject/README.md

 Container.Bind<BarMonoBehaviour>().ToSinglePrefab(PrefabGameObject);
 ```

 This will result in the prefab `PrefabGameObject` being instantiated once, and then searched for monobehaviour's `FooMonoBehaviour` and `BarMonoBehaviour`

-5. **ToTransientPrefab** - Inject from unity prefab as newly created object
+### **ToTransientPrefab** - Inject by instantiating a unity prefab each time

 ```csharp
 Container.Bind<FooMonoBehaviour>().ToTransientPrefab<FooMonoBehaviour>(PrefabGameObject);
 ```

 This works similar to ToSinglePrefab except it will instantiate a new instance of the given prefab every time the dependency is injected.

-6.  **ToSingleGameObject** - Inject MonoBehaviour.
+###  **ToSingleGameObject** - Inject by instantiating a new game object and using that everywhere

 ```csharp
 Container.Bind<FooMonoBehaviour>().ToSingleGameObject();
 ```

 This binding will create a new game object and attach the given FooMonoBehaviour.
 Also note that since it is ToSingle that it will use the same instance everywhere that has FooMonoBehaviour as a dependency

-7.  **ToMethod** - Inject using a custom method
+###  **ToMethod** - Inject using a custom method

 This binding allows you to customize creation logic yourself by defining a method:

 ```csharp
 Container.Bind<IFoo>().ToMethod(SomeMethod);